Editor Elena Patera

 Event: Flipped Classroom in Anatomy Education: Principles, Framework and Practical Guidelines

-Anatomical Society Public Engagement & Outreach Events
+Anatomical Society Public Engagement & Outreach Grants

 The Anatomical Society provides grants to support the public engagement and outreach activities of members of the society in the field of anatomy.
 Congratulations to our most recent awardees!